-The position of both WorkSafe NZ (formerly Department of Labour) and the Forklift Industry Working Party is that where a Forklift Operator provides a certificate or document that shows that they have received formal training/tuition/instruction/assessment under any of the 7 states and territories of Australia, then NZ employers should recognise this and therefore not preclude the Operator from gaining employment.
+The position of WorkSafe NZ (formerly Department of Labour) is that where a forklift operator provides a certificate or document that shows that they have received formal training/tuition/instruction/assessment under any of the 7 states and territories of Australia, then NZ employers should recognise this and therefore not preclude the Operator from gaining employment.

-At the earliest opportunity, both WorkSafe NZ and the Forklift Industry Working Party agree that “refresher” training would be sufficient to address any of the differences between NZ and Australia.
+In most cases, WorkSafe NZ agrees that “refresher” training at the earliest opportunity would be sufficient to address any of the differences between NZ and Australia.

 What is the maximum size of forklift that can be operated?

 There are no guidelines in terms of classification however Industry has adopted the following in terms of sizes a forklift operator may use.

 - Forklift weighing 18000kg or less (with a load), Class 1 licence and F endorsement.

 - Forklift weighing 18001kg or more (with a load), Class 2 license and F endorsement.

 What is the definition of a road?

 Definition of a road (Land Transport Act 1998)

 c) A beach and